-Chris has over twenty years’ experience as a classroom music teacher across the 11-18 age range, including ten years as Director of Music at three independent schools in the UK, where he has taught Key Stage 3, GCSE, A Level and IB Music courses.
+Chris has over twenty years’ experience as a classroom music teacher across the 3-18 age range, including ten years as Director of Music at three independent schools in the UK, where he has taught Foundation Stage, Key Stages 1-3, GCSE, A Level and IB Music courses.
 Under his leadership, these Music Departments have developed high profiles, both within the school and in the wider community.
 Chris believes that every student has the potential to express themselves musically.
 His published series of textbooks, Let's Get Musical, reflects his engaging and inclusive approach.
 Two-thirds of his mixed-ability students achieve the top grades in A/AS Level (A*/A), GCSE (9-7/A*-B) and ABRSM examinations (Merit/Distinction).
 He has mentored many successful university applications, including those for Oxbridge.

 Chris has been composing music since the age of 10.
 At the age of 15, he entered the inaugural BBC Young Composer of the Year with a piano concerto, symphony and string quartet.
 His recent compositions include Mass for St Cecilia’s Day for school choir and orchestra and the Christmas carol Go To the Child for unaccompanied four-part choir.
 He is currently working on a musical which will receive its première next year.
 He particularly enjoy teaching harmony and composition to GCSE/A Level students, who in turn have developed their skills and achieved high grades for their work.